artemis-beta/enigma-cpp/README.md

 This is a small application written in C++ which simulates both the M3 and M4, 3 and 4 rotor variants of the Enigma machine which was utilised by German forces during WWII to encode information.
 It is a copy of the Python version found [here](https://github.com/artemis-beta/enigma).

-## Prerequisites

-Enigma uses the [Boost C++ library](https://www.boost.org/users/history/version_1_72_0.html) which should be installed first.
-It also makes use of a custom logging class that I have written and is automatically fetched and installed.

 ## App

 Included within this package is a demo application which provides a terminal based user interface.
-The application is built with `CMake>=3.10`:
+The application is built with `CMake>=3.20`:

 ```
 mkdir build